dmbarbour/glas/docs/GlasApps.md

 ### Channels

-Channels are a useful pattern for eventful communication.
-Channels are primarily modeled by a list variable with read and write methods.
-However, to support closing of channels and bounded-buffer flow control, I propose a `(data, ready)` pair of variable identifiers.

-* *data* - a buffer variable.
-Written by writer, read or unread by reader.
-Deleted by reader when finished consuming.
-* *ready* - a counter variable.
-Decremented by writer, incremented by reader per element read.Deleted by writer when finished producing.
-Initial value in 'ready' is the bounded-buffer capacity of a channel.
+For channels, we'll often want bounded buffer pushback and obvious termination.
+This can be modeled by a `(data, ready)` pair of variables, where 'data' is a queue, and 'ready' is a counter.

+A reader will dequeue from data and increment ready.
+A writer will enqueue on data and decrement ready.
+The initial number in 'ready' is essentially the maximum buffer size.
+For termination, the reader deletes 'data' to indicate it's done consuming, or the writer deletes 'ready' to indicate it's done producing.

-For bi-directional dataflow, channels will often be coupled as a `(send, recv)` pair, requiring a total of four variables.
-For convenience and to resist accidents, we might also label individual channels with their intended directionality, i.e. either `send:(data, ready)` or `recv:(data, ready)`.
+For bi-directional communication, channels can be paired as `(send, recv)`, for a total of four variables.
+For consistency, and to resist accident, single-direction channels should indicate their intended direction with a `send` or `recv` header, i.e. an output channel is fully represented by `send:(data:Var1, ready:Var2)`.
+Code to write to a channel then always selects a `send` header.

-Correct use of channels can be enforced by a type system or structured syntax.

-### IO Variables

-Applications can reserve a subset of variables for interaction with the environment.
-Doing so improves consistency by enabling external and internal interactions to use the same code.
-I propose to reserve variables identified by dicts containing `io` such as `io:42`.

-Allocation of IO variables should be fully left to the environment.
-These variables may be returned from other effects calls, such as `query:stdio`.
-The environment should normally avoid allocating and manipulating non-IO variables, though there are rare exceptions (such as debug views).

-The environment can dynamically enforce invariants for how IO variables are used.
-For example, for a binary output channel, the environment can abort a transaction that attempts to read the channel or write non-binary data.
-To avoid unusual failure semantics, this abort could be deferred until commit.
+### Futures and Promises

+A future can be modeled as a single-use recv channel, and a promise is the corressponding single-use send channel.
+Benefits of modeling futures as a special case of channels include consistency and the ability to 'close' channels to indicate irrelevant futures or broken promises.

+Futures are convenient for asynchronous IO.
+An effect can immediately allocate and return a future.
+The corresponding promise is implicitly handled by the external system.
+The main weakness is that futures need to be linear unless programmers explicitly introduce reference counts.

 ### Environment

 * **query:Query** - Response value or failure depends on environment.

-This represents an ad-hoc query to the environment.
-Use of query should be idempotent, commutative, and mostly stable.
-Query provides a useful layer of indirection to return IO variables for further interaction.

-### Asynchronous Tasks

-For any long-running effects, a good option is to create a background task then immediately return an interface for the asynchronous interaction.
-This interface can be modeled as a `(send, recv)` channel pair.
+For env/eff overrides, it is convenient to centralize ad-hoc queries under a single heading instead of having a dozen top-level effects.
+As a rule, queries should be idempotent, commutative, and mostly stable.

 ### Termination

+* **fin:ExitVal**

 Termination, if needed, should be explicit to ensure it is intentional.
 If a transaction machine halts implicitly, e.g. due to deadlock, that's probably a bug.
 Explicit termination could be represented by defining an IO exit variable before committing.

+## Filesystem API

+A filesystem can be treated as a special state resource, similar to variables, allowing synchronous access.
+Alternativel Streaming reads and writes for files is also feasible.

+## Network API

+### TCP

+### UDP

 ## Console App Effects API

 Console applications are my initial target.
-I don't need all of Unix, just enough to support command line tooling and web servers.
+I don't need all features, just enough to support command line tooling and web servers.

 Requirements:

-* access to stdio resources, isatty
+* access to stdio resources
-* environment variables
+* args and environment variables
-* filesystem access - browsing folders and files
+* filesystem access - browsing, reading, writing
 * network access - TCP and UDP is sufficient
 * termination/exit

+Network and filesystem access require some careful attention to the API.
+I assume we'll make heavy use of channels.

+Desiderata:

+* explicit content-addressed storage access
+* storing / reading values via Glas Objects

+Notes: I looked into checking for console vs. pipe use, e.g. isatty, but it seems to not be a robust cross-platform feature.
+Also, it's more implicit than I'd prefer as an input.
+Instead, programs should use args to guide display mode.

 ## Web App Effects API